gregorylmartin/Meraki-Digital-Standards/php/readme.md

 ##Database Queries

-Avoid touching the database directly.
-If there is a defined function that can get the data you need, use it.
-Database abstraction (using functions instead of queries) helps keep your code forward-compatible and, in cases where results are cached in memory, it can be many times faster.
+Avoid direct database queries where possible and practical.
+If there is a defined stored procedure or function that can get the data you need, use it.
+Database abstraction (using functions/procedures instead of queries) helps keep your code forward-compatible and, in cases where results are cached in memory, it can be many times faster.

 ##Naming Conventions

-Use lowercase letters in variable, action, and function names (never camelCase).
+Use lowercase letters in variable, action, and function names (<b>never camelCase</b>).
 Separate words via underscores.
 Don't abbreviate variable names un-necessarily; let the code be unambiguous and self-documenting.
+The notable exception to ambiguity is in looping structures and in common data packages that will be passed to other views or functions.

+(Need GLM expansion here)

 ```php
 function some_name( $some_variable ) { [...] }